orhunburakiyanc/mini-baskeball-game/README.md

 # Mini Basketball Game

 ## Description
 A basic mini basketball game developed in Unity.
-The game features core mechanics such as throwing, picking, walking, and scoring.
+The game features core mechanics are working such as throwing, picking, walking, and scoring.

 ## How to Play
 - **Movement:** WASD keys